IvanovicM/ros/README.md

 ## Kalman Filter

+Localization with Kalman Filter is implemented in the package *kalman*.
+Note that this package depends on laser line extraction from [this repo](https://github.com/kam3k/laser_line_extraction).

 # How to run these scripts?

 To run any script simply type the following command(s) in a terminal: